pdsinterop/php-solid-server/README.md

 For development purposes, the internal PHP HTTP server _is_ explained below.

-#### Build-in PHP HTTP server
+#### Built-in PHP HTTP server

-For development purposes a Composer `serve` command has been provided.
+For development purposes a Composer `serve-dev` command has been provided.
 This will run the application using PHP internal HTTP server.

-To use it, run `composer serve` in the project root.
+To use it, run `composer serve-dev` in the project root.

 **!!!
 FOR SECURITY REASONS, DO NOT USE THIS METHOD IN PRODUCTION !!!**